 With regard to Section 3.3.6, Canada agrees with the conclusion of the Bureau regarding the absence of any difference between the pfd hard limits aimed to protect GSO networks outside the coordination arc stipulated in Appendix 1 to Attachment 1 to Resolution 170 (WRC-19) and those contained in Annex 3 to RR Appendix 30B despite what the text in Appendix 1 to Attachment 1 to Resolution 170 (WRC-19) is implying.
 As a result, Canada proposes the following modifications to Resolution 170 (WRC-19).

-RESOLUTION 170 (WRC-19)
+RESOLUTION 170 (REV.WRC-23)

 Additional measures for satellite networks in the fixed-satellite service in frequency bands subject to Appendix 30B for the enhancement of equitable access to these frequency bands

-The World Radiocommunication Conference (Sharm el-Sheikh, 2019),
+The World Radiocommunication Conference (Dubai, 2023),

 ...

-ATTACHMENT 1 TO RESOLUTION 170 (WRC-19)
+ATTACHMENT 1 TO RESOLUTION 170 (REV.WRC-23)

 Additional measures for satellite networks in the fixed-satellite service in frequency bands subject to Appendix 30B for the enhancement of equitable access to these frequency bands